 Eco Council has two representatives from each class who are voted for by the class.
 They are presented with badges in our assembly.
 They meet regularly to monitor the impact of various environmental initiatives and take a lead in recycling and making effective use of our school grounds.
 They are responsible for litter picking to keep our grounds tidy and safe for wild life and for disposing of recycled items from each class.
 They encourage all pupils to travel smartly to and from school either by walking, scooting or biking safely.

-The Eco Council ran a successful Eco Day on Friday 22nd April.
+The Eco Council ran a successful Eco Day.
 Building up to the day, all children in the school had been thinking about different Eco Schools Topics.

 Kinder Class – The School Grounds